314dev/PI/docs/source/starter/new-project.rst

 ----------------------

-With Lightning, you don't need to worry about when to enable/disable grads, do a backward pass, or update optimizers as long as you return a loss with an attached graph from the :meth:`~pytorch_lightning.core.lightning.LightningModule.training_step` method, Lightning will automate the optimization.
+With Lightning, you don't need to worry about when to enable/disable grads, do a backward pass, or update optimizers as long as you return a loss with an attached graph from the :meth:`~pi_ml.core.lightning.LightningModule.training_step` method, Lightning will automate the optimization.

 .. code-block:: python